 Dr. Daaleman is a former Associate Editor for the Annals of Family Medicine and is on the Editorial Advisory Board.
 He has been a member of grant review panels for the Veterans Affairs Patient and Special Populations Determinants of Health and Care, the National Institutes of Health’s Health Services Organization and Delivery, and the Patient-Centered Outcomes Research Institute’s (PCORI) Health Care Systems.
 He was Co-Chair of the PCORI Advisory Panel on Healthcare Delivery and Disparities Research.
 Dr. Daaleman is a member of the Leadership Team for the Orange County Partnership to End Homelessness System and has served on the COVID-19 Coordination Group and Unsheltered Workgroup, and was recently named Chair of the Ethics and Professionalism Committee (EPCOM) for the American Board of Medical Specialties (ABMS).

 Areas of Interest

-Dr. Daaleman’s areas of interest include care of medically vulnerable populations and chronic illness care; social and cultural influences on chronic illness and end-of-life care including religion and spirituality, and; aging and the life course.
+Dr. Daaleman’s areas of interest include medical care of vulnerable populations, chronic illness care, social and cultural influences on health and health care, and aging and the life course.